 - How is technology transforming legal decision-making (by courts, administrative tribunals, online dispute resolution mechanisms, etc.)?

 - What regulatory approach, if any, should be taken, to the use of technology for providing legal help?

 Measuring Impacts and Progress

+The Measuring Impacts and Progress Call for Applications was launched in October 2018 and grants were made in the fall of 2019.
 The purpose of the Measuring Impacts and Progress granting is to support empirical research that will help improve how the justice system serves the people of Ontario.

 Supported research will help: